FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 >**Note** The initial creation of Docker images can take up to fifteen minutes

-Thereafter, all services can be initialized from the command line by running the [services](https://github.com/Fiware/tutorials.Fast-RTPS-Micro-RTPS/blob/master/services) Bash script provided within the repository:
+Thereafter, all services can be initialized from the command-line by running the [services](https://github.com/Fiware/tutorials.Fast-RTPS-Micro-RTPS/blob/master/services) Bash script provided within the repository:

 ```console
 ./services start